derlehner/IndoorAirQuality_DigitalTwin_Exemplar/digital_twin/azure/readme.md

 <img src="images/digitaltwincreation.png" width= 400/>

-In the above image you can find the home page of Digita twin of azure here in the _Essentials_ part you can find the detials and there will be `Host Name` on the right side in our case:
+In the above image you can find the home page of the Digital twin of azure here in the _Essentials_ part you can find the detials and there will be `Host Name` on the right side in our case:

 ```sh
 Host name  :  Covid-Risk-Accessment-DigitalTwin.api.weu.digitaltwins.azure.net